influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/guides/join.md

 > "Dockerized" instances of the TICK stack, these measurements may not be available.

-In this guide, we'll join two data streams, one representing memory usage and the other representing the total number of running process, then calculate the average memory usage per running process.
+In this guide, we'll join two data streams, one representing memory usage and the other representing the total number of running processes, then calculate the average memory usage per running process.

 ## Define stream variables
 In order to perform a join, you must have two streams of data.